Tamper (nuclear weapon): Alternative materials

 Thorium can also be used as a fissionable tamper.
-It has an atomic weight nearly as high as that of uranium and a lower propensity to fission, which means that the tamper has to be much thicker.
-It is also possible that a state seeking to develop nuclear weapons capability might add reactor grade plutonium to a natural uranium tamper.
-This would cause problems with neutron emissions from the plutonium, but it might be possible to overcome this with a layer of boron-10, which has a high neutron cross-section for the absorption of the slow neutrons that fission uranium-235 and plutonium-239, but a low cross-section for the absorption of the fast neutrons that fission uranium-238.
-It was used in thermonuclear weapons to protect the plutonium sparkplug from stray neutrons emitted by the uranium-238 tamper.
+It has an atomic weight nearly as high as uranium and a lower propensity to fission, which means that the tamper has to be much thicker.
+It is possible that a state seeking to develop nuclear weapons capability might add reactor-grade plutonium to a natural uranium tamper.
+This would cause problems with neutron emissions from the plutonium, but it might be possible to overcome this with a layer of boron-10, which has a high neutron cross section for the absorption of the slow neutrons that fission uranium-235 and plutonium-239, but a low cross-section for the absorption of the fast neutrons that fission uranium-238.
+It was used in thermonuclear weapons to protect the plutonium spark plug from stray neutrons emitted by the uranium-238 tamper.
 In the Fat Man type the natural uranium tamper was coated with boron.

-Non-fissionable materials can also be used as tampers.
-Sometimes these were substituted for fissionable ones in nuclear tests, where a high yield was unnecessary.
+Non-fissionable materials can be used as tampers.
+Sometimes these were substituted for fissionable ones in nuclear tests where a high yield was unnecessary.
 The most commonly used non-fissionable tamper material is lead, which is both widely available and cheap.
 British designs often used a lead-bismuth alloy.
 Bismuth has the highest atomic number of any non-fissionable tamper material.
-The use of lead and bismuth reduces radioactive fallout, as neither produces isotopes that emit significant amounts of gamma radiation when irradiated with neutrons.
+The use of lead and bismuth reduces nuclear fallout, as neither produces isotopes that emit significant amounts of gamma radiation when irradiated with neutrons.

 The W71 warhead used in the LIM-49 Spartan anti-ballistic missile had a gold tamper around its secondary to maximize its output of X-rays, which it used to incapacitate incoming nuclear warheads.
 The irradiation of gold-197 produces gold-198, which has a half-life of 2.697 days and emits 0.412 MeV gamma rays and 0.96 MeV beta particles.
 It therefore produces short-lived but intense radiation, which may have battlefield uses, although this was not its purpose in the W71.
 Another element evaluated by the US for such a purpose was tantalum.
-Natural tantalum is almost entirely tantalum-181, which when irradiated with neutrons become tantalum-182, a beta and gamma ray emitter with a half life of 115 days.
-A well-known concept for use of an alternative material is the cobalt bomb.
+Natural tantalum is almost entirely tantalum-181, which when irradiated with neutrons become tantalum-182, a beta and gamma ray emitter with a half-life of 115 days.